acmu/redux-react-todo-demo/README.md

 Learn from Chinese Doc

 ## Description
-A React Todo App with react-redux.
+A React Todo App with react-redux used create-react-app.

 ## Run